DPotoyan/Chem324/ch08/note03.md

 ### Variational solution

-- To minimize the energy expectation value in Eq. (\ref{eq11.14}) with respect to $c_1$ and $c_2$, we have to calculate the partial derivatives of energy with respect to these parameters:
+- To minimize the energy expectation value  with respect to $c_1$ and $c_2$, we have to calculate the partial derivatives of energy with respect to these parameters:

 $${E\times (c_1^2 + 2c_1c_2S + c_2^2) = c_1^2H_{AA} + 2c_1c_2H_{AB} + c_2^2H_{BB}}$$